LearnClash vs Trivia Crack: Best Quiz Duel App [2026]

 | Knowledge retention | Compounds over time | No retention mechanism |

-Trivia Crack has no spaced repetition, no mastery tracking, and no way to study specific topics.
-It’s entertainment.
+Trivia Crack has no spaced repetition, no mastery tracking, and no way to study a specific topic.
+It’s pure fun.
 You play, you answer, you move on.
-There’s no mechanism to revisit questions you got wrong or systematically build knowledge.
+There’s no way to revisit questions you got wrong or build up step by step.

-The practical difference is striking.
-After a week of LearnClash, you’ll have moved dozens of questions from “Learning” to “Mastered” with genuine retention, even from regular duel play.
-After a week of Trivia Crack, the forgetting curve erases most of what you encountered.
+The gap shows up fast.
+After a week of LearnClash, you’ll have moved dozens of questions from “Learning” to “Mastered” with real retention, even from regular duel play.
+After a week of Trivia Crack, the forgetting curve erases most of what you saw.

 Did you know?
-LearnClash’s SRS algorithm adjusts review timing after every answer.
-A question you miss drops one mastery stage and appears again soon, while a mastered question won’t resurface for 30 days.
+LearnClash’s SRS algorithm tweaks review timing after every answer.
+Miss a question and it drops one mastery stage and comes back soon.
+Master one and it exits the active review pool.
 Winner: LearnClash.
-Spaced repetition across all game modes builds permanent knowledge, not just temporary fun.
+Spaced repetition across all game modes builds knowledge that lasts, not just fun that fades.

 Pricing and Ads: Ad-Free vs Ad-Supported

-LearnClash is completely ad-free on every tier, including the free plan.
+LearnClash is fully ad-free on every tier, including the free plan.
 No banners.
 No interstitials.
 No rewarded video ads.
-The free tier in LearnClash includes unlimited duels, all topics, ELO rankings, and full spaced repetition.
-Premium ($2.99/week, $7.99/month, or $39.99/year) adds advanced per-topic statistics, streak freezes, and exclusive cosmetic rewards.
+Zero ads.
+The free tier includes unlimited duels, all topics, ELO rankings, and full spaced repetition.
+Premium ($7.99/month or $59.99/year with a 7-day free trial) adds per-topic stats, streak freezes, and exclusive cosmetic rewards.

-LearnClash is ad-free even on the free tier, while Trivia Crack’s free tier includes unskippable video ads between rounds.
+LearnClash is ad-free even on the free tier; Trivia Crack’s free tier runs 30-second unskippable video ads between rounds, with three separate ad-removal options.

 | LearnClash | Trivia Crack | |